xingjian-bai/starter-hugo-academic/content/authors/admin/_index.md

 #     url: https://www.sjc.ox.ac.uk/discover/news/st-johns-students-wins-gold-in-northwestern-european-regional-programming-contest/

 # Short bio (displayed in user profile at end of posts)
-bio: My research goal is to develop theory-inspired learning systems that combine the theoretical grounding of classic algorithms and mathematics with the seemingly unreasonable power of machine learning.
+bio: I aim to develop learning systems that combine the theoretical grounding of classic algorithms and mathematics with the seemingly unreasonable power of machine learning.
 # Interests to show in About widget
 interests:
   - Diffusion Model